-- Obtain laboratory samples (hematology and chemistry). - Complete Chest X-ray or CT scan if not performed within the last 6 months. - Stop prohibited COPD medications and change concurrent COPD medications as specified in protocol (see Section 5.4). - Arrange date of Visit 1b or Visit 2 as appropriate. - Complete Screening Log (basic demographics, spirometry, medications and reasons for screen failure) for patients who do not meet eligibility criteria.
+- Obtain laboratory samples (hematology and chemistry). - Complete Chest X-ray or CT scan if not performed within the last 6 months. - Stop prohibited COPD medications and change concurrent COPD medications as specified in protocol (see Section 5.4). - Arrange date of Visit 1b or Visit 2 as appropriate.

-• Adverse events must be recorded during the screening period, that is, from the time of consent to the start of study treatment.
+- Complete Screening Log (basic demographics, spirometry, medications and reasons for screen failure) for patients who do not meet eligibility criteria. - Adverse events must be recorded during the screening period, that is, from the time of consent to the start of study treatment. - Dispense patient diary, peak flow meter and provide instructions on use of peak flow meter and diary completion.

-8.2 Randomization Visit (Visit 2; Rx 1)
+8.2 Randomization Visit (Visit 2; Rx 1, Day 1)

-- Review inclusion/exclusion criteria to confirm protocol eligibility. - Review of clinical laboratory results from Visit 1.
-Please note whether the results are clinically significant and include comments where applicable. - Record adverse events (if any). - Review concomitant medications to ensure adherence to COPD regimen. - Note time of last dose of short-acting bronchodilator and other COPD medications on the CRF (if <6 hours, Visit 2 must be rescheduled). - Perform urine pregnancy test (women of child-bearing potential only). - Perform all pre-dose assessments (refer to Table 5). - Note: All patients will have PK sample collection at Visit 2.
-Upon randomization IWRS will provide a schedule of which additional 3 treatment periods will require PK sample collection - Obtain patient treatment assignment information from IWRS.
-The patient is then considered randomized. - At 15-30 minutes prior to dosing, the seal around the study day treatment box is to be opened and the instructions for administration of study drug on the inner flap of the study day treatment box are to be followed. - Refer to Section 6.7 for detailed instructions for preparation of treatments for administration.
-These instructions are to be adhered to and are relevant to all study treatment visits. - Patient will administer a single dose of newly assigned study drug at the clinic. - Perform all post-dosing assessments (refer to Table 5). - Schedule Visit 3.
+- Collect and review patient diary (if diary is not completed, re-train patient and Visit 2 must be rescheduled). - Review inclusion/exclusion criteria to confirm protocol eligibility. - Review of clinical laboratory results from Visit 1.
+Please note whether the results are clinically significant and include comments where applicable. - Record adverse events (if any). - Review concomitant medications to ensure adherence to COPD regimen. - Note time of last dose of short-acting bronchodilator and other COPD medications on the CRF (if <6 hours, Visit 2 must be rescheduled). - Perform urine pregnancy test (women of child-bearing potential only). - Perform all pre-dose assessments (refer to Table 5). - Dispense patient diary and provide instructions on diary completion if appropriate. - Obtain patient treatment assignment information from IWRS. - At 15-30 minutes prior to dosing, the seal around the study day treatment box is to be opened and the instructions for administration of study drug on the inner flap of the study day treatment box are to be followed. - Refer to Section 6.7 for detailed instructions for preparation of treatments for administration.
+These instructions are to be adhered to and are relevant to all study treatment visits.

+- Patient will administer first dose of newly assigned study drug at the clinic. - The patient is to be considered randomized after receiving study medication. - Perform all post-dosing assessments (refer to Table 5). - Schedule Visit 3 and ensure patient has adequate supply of study drug and rescue Ventolin HFA.